 An accomplished film music conductor with thousands of hours in front of orchestras in Hollywood and around the world, award winning film and television composer John Beal is as at home conducting movie scores on the concert stage as he is in the recording studio.
 He has conducted a wide and diverse variety of shows and film scores with many of the world’s greatest musicians in venues stretching from London to Tokyo, and throughout the United States, including several decades in Los Angeles with the Hollywood Studio Symphony Orchestra.
-Mr. Beal is the founding general manager and producer of the Hollywood Symphony Orchestra, shepherding it through its debut season, and is now its consulting conductor and television and concert producer.
+Mr. Beal is the founding general manager and producer of the Hollywood Symphony Orchestra™, shepherding it through its debut season, and is now its consulting conductor and television and concert producer.
+He can currently be seen conducting Harry Potter live-to-film concerts around the world.

 Fluent in the languages of jazz, classical, contemporary, electronic and world music, John Beal’s music has been featured on the President of the United States of America’s AIR FORCE ONE.
 He composed music for 45 theatrical features, television films and documentaries, 26 major network television series or specials, and was music director/music consultant for over 20 major network specials.